oneKn8/Mini-os/buildplan.md

      - Simple tags/annotations on time ranges and events like `ok_for_outdoor`, `avoid_travel`, `heavy_rain`, etc.
    - These annotations should be stored in a way the Planner Agent can consume easily.

-Describe:
+Implement all three specialist agents with:
-- The input and output structures of each agent.
+- Input/output structures
-- Example actions the Email and Event agents should propose.
-- How these agents plug into the Orchestrator (which intents trigger them and in what order).”
+- LLM integration
+- Action proposal generation
+- Orchestrator integration"

 ---